chef-ryan/auth-demo/README.md

 # L3 Auth Demo

-This project demonstrates a session-based L3 authentication workflow using [Elysia](https://elysiajs.com/) on Bun.
-It simulates the Polymarket-style wallet login flow, issues HMAC-SHA256 JWTs after an L1 signature check, and protects a small set of low-privilege endpoints with the resulting session token.
+This project demonstrates a CAIP-10 compliant L3 authentication workflow using [Elysia](https://elysiajs.com/) on Bun.
+Wallets sign a one-time challenge, the backend verifies the signature, and an HTTP-only `l3-session` cookie is issued while the full session is stored server-side (Redis or an in-memory fallback).

 ## Prerequisites